In this video, we will use

 and 𝑦 equals nine.

-at the key points from this video.
-The first property of parallel
+review the key points from this video.
+If three or more parallel lines

-then they cut the transversals proportionally.
-This property is also true when
+intersect two transversals, then they cut the transversals proportionally.
+This property is also true for